dickoa/prepr/README.md

 ### How fast is `st_prepair` ?

-`prepair::st_prepair` is fast and can be in some cases faster than `sf::st_make_valid`
+`prepr::st_prepair` is fast and can be in some cases faster than `sf::st_make_valid`

 ``` r